Luciee246/cart253/topics/mod-jam/planning.md

 - What's on the start screen?
     - Start button
-    - Instructions button
+    - Instructions
-    - Frog tongue comes up and clicks the button you want
+    - Frog tongue comes up and clicks the start button?
 - Does the firefly move different than the fly?
     - Firefly moves faster than the fly, by 1?
     - Also in a sine wave